 - Co-authors can duplicate stories and collections.
 A co-author is a colleague who can also edit your story via membership in a shared update group.
 For more information on collaboration workflows, check out this blog post.

 - Support for uploading SVG images to a story.
 This may come in handy if you’ve exported a model diagram from ArcGIS Pro, for example.

-- A release notes section was added to the ArcGIS StoryMaps product documentation so you can get more information about what’s been added, changed, and fixed in each update.
+- ArcGIS StoryMaps product documentation in now available in six additional languages (French, German, Japanese, Russian, Spanish, and Simplified Chinese) and has a new release notes section so you can get more information about what’s been added, changed, and fixed in each update.